 Return to the Blog Home Page

-How filming a peregrine falcon nest in an industrial zone inspired new paintings
+How filming a peregrine falcon nest in an industrial zone in Hull inspired new falconry paintings

 Accustomed to photographing wildlife in rugged, remote locations, wildlife artist Robert E Fuller dons hard hat and fireproof overalls to film peregrine falcons nesting amidst the noise and smells of a chemical plant on the Humber estuary.